RustProject2025/Personal_Finance_Tracker/README.md

     * **Visual Alerts:** The TUI dashboard automatically highlights budgets in **Red** if they are exceeded, providing immediate visual feedback on financial health.

 ### 6. Interactive TUI (Command-Line Interface)
-*From requirement: "Design and build a new command-line utility"*

 * **Implementation:** Built using **Ratatui** and **Crossterm**.
 * **Dashboard View:** A unified "Single Pane of Glass" dashboard displaying Accounts, Recent Transactions, and Budget statuses simultaneously.